An Apprenticeship isn't like college or university. As an apprentice, you'll do a real job and get paid.

-You will have responsibilities to your employer and your colleagues and you’ll be working as part of a team.
+You'll have responsibilities to your employer and colleagues and work as a team.

-Many companies that employ apprentices have a range of outstanding facilities for their staff.
-These include sporting and social activities and a range of other opportunities.
-It’s always worth finding out about these benefits from an employer at your interview or once you’ve started your Apprenticeship.
+Many companies that employ apprentices have great facilities for their staff.
+These include sporting and social activities and other opportunities.
+Always ask an employer about these benefits at your interview or once you've started your Apprenticeship.

-Every Apprenticeship role is different, but you can expect your working day to be varied, stimulating and challenging.
-You will be learning new skills and meeting new people in a new environment and you may be working with colleagues or the general public for the first time.
-You will also be getting used to working for your employer, which can be a very different environment from school or college.
-But whatever your role you know that everybody is working towards the same goal – your success and the success of the business you are working in.
+Every Apprenticeship role is different, but you can expect your day to be varied, stimulating, and challenging.
+You'll be learning new skills and meeting new people in a new environment, and you may be working with colleagues or the public for the first time.
+You'll also get used to working for your employer, a very different environment from school or college.
+Whatever your role, you know that everyone is working towards the same goal – your success and the success of the business you work in.

 Benefits of studying an Apprenticeship